Foundation Year (Year 0)

 If you do not meet the above entry requirements, the ‘Foundation leading to BSc Health Sciences’ is available one year full-time and will provide you with a relevant qualification that will allow you to progress to this degree upon successful completion with a 50% pass mark and above.
 For further information about the Foundation course, please click here.

 If you are studying combinations of the above or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search.
+Further information on our entry requirements, including qualifications from the EU can be found by clicking here.

 We also welcome applications from students with qualifications equivalent to the above or from those who do not hold formal qualifications but have experience in a relevant area.
+For applicants who are only undertaking 2 A levels or equivalent, this will be considered along with the rest of the academic profile and we may issue a graded offer in lieu of an offer using the UCAS Tariff.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit